yaronbenm1969/reflectlymobilex/replit.md

 Reflectly is a React Native/Expo mobile journaling app that allows users to record personal stories and invite friends to share reflections.
 The app features video recording, story management, and social sharing capabilities.

 ## Recent Changes (December 30, 2025)
+- **NEW: Invite Code System** - Each story gets a unique 6-character code (e.g., ABC123)
+- **NEW: Web Player** - `/web-player/` folder with HTML/CSS/JS for browser-based viewing and recording
+- **NEW: Join with Code** - HomeScreen now has input field for entering invite codes
 - **Upgraded to Expo SDK 54** with React 19.1.0 and React Native 0.81.5
 - **Fixed critical bug**: Removed deprecated SafeAreaView, added react-native-safe-area-context
 - **Fixed Touch Bleed-Through**: Added 300ms interaction guard to ReviewScreen and MusicSelectionScreen